CyprienBouton/HousingPriceAnalysis/README.md

 # Dataset

-All the transactions on the housing market in France are available [here](https://files.data.gouv.fr/geo-dvf/latest/csv/) For more information on the dataset consult the following link [Description_Dataset](https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/#description)
+All the transactions on the housing market in France are available [here](https://files.data.gouv.fr/geo-dvf/latest/csv/).
+For more information on the dataset, you can consult this [link](https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/#description).

-This project use all the housing transactions from 2017 to 2022.
+This project uses all the housing transactions from 2017 to 2022.
 This dataset includes the localization of the accomodation and information about the transaction.

-This project use only the most relevent features of the government's dataset:
+This project uses only the most relevent features of the government's dataset:
 - Transaction cost
 - Transaction date
 - Built surface